-A few remarks about Women’s Studies at Kent State University ….
+A few remarks about Women’s Studies at Kent State University

 Let me cut to the chase.
 Women’s Studies has liberation in its bones.You've likely heard it said, for freedom we’re set free.
 Quite so.

 In 1971, Joan Kelly — one of Women’s Studies’ founders, had an amazing intellectual adventure, begun in a four-hour conversation with revolutionary historian Gilda Lerner.
 Lerner had been recruiting professors to rethink their courses — with women/women’s perspectives included.
-She bade Kelly to “look again” at things from a new vantage point.
+She bade Kelly to “look again” at her particular “things” from a new vantage point.
 Doing so changed everything; it altered, as Kelly put it, just ... “everything I thought I had known.”
 Out of that moment came Joan Kelly’s masterpiece on The Woman Question, a re-visiting of the Renaissance, its women-authors, writing their way out of an inferiority ascribed to them.
 Kelly termed this counteracting — counteracting what was already enacted — and counteracting the consequences.

 Women’s Studies began its journey, searching, asking, “where are the women?”

 Kent State’s Women’s Studies Program invites you to come study with us — and to bring your hunger for truth, your courage to question, your care for the world.